cgebe/java-netty-websocket-json-server-client/README.md

 2. Start RunClient.java
 3. Input a command

-		"ping" for simple pinging the server
-		"close" to close the connection
+		ping - for simple pinging the server close - to close the connection
 		everything else is handled by the WebSocketTextFrameHandler -> e.g. JSON messages

 	via command line
 4. Now create appropriate POJO to your JSON messages in order process them efficiently as java objects.
-5. Adjust gson.fromJson for your POJO and comment out //ctx.fireChannelRead(msg); in WebSocketTextFrameHandler in order to send your POJOs upstream
+5. Adjust gson.fromJson(frame.text(), Message.class) for your POJO and comment out //ctx.fireChannelRead(msg); in WebSocketTextFrameHandler in order to send your POJO upstream
 6. Create appropriate upstream handler(s) for your POJO.
+7. Pass your handlers in a list as parameter for the server, which automatically adds them after the WebSocketTextFrameHandler in the channel pipeline.